chainer/chainercv/README.md

 ## Transforms

-ChainerCV supports functions commonly used to prepare data before feeding to a neural network.
+ChainerCV provides functions commonly used to prepare data before feeding to a neural network.
 We expect users to use these functions together with an object that supports the dataset interface (e.g. `chainer.dataset.DatasetMixin`).
 Users can create a custom preprocessing pipeline by defining a function that describes a procedure to transform the incoming data.